Status: Underrepresented territory

 UNPO MEMBER PERSPECTIVE

 The Provisional Government of the State of Savoy would like the claims of the Savosian people to be taken into account by the Government of the French Republic and by European Member States.
 The State of Savoy’s core mission is to raise international awareness of the cause of its people.
-On 18 September 2013, the Savosian Minister of Foreign Affairs ratified the Vienna conventions of 1961 and 1963, along with the 1969 Convention of Geneva.
-Additionally, the Government has signed the 1945 United Nations Charter and recognized the competence of the International Criminal Court for all international affairs that might implicate the people of Savoy.
+On 18 September 2013, the Savosian Minister of Foreign Affairs declared its will to ratify the Vienna conventions of 1961 and 1963, along with the 1969 Convention of Geneva.
+Additionally, the Government has also declared its will to sign the 1945 United Nations Charter and to recognise the competence of the International Criminal Court for all international affairs that might implicate the people of Savoy.
 Furthermore, the Provisional Government of the State of Savoy considers improving its Constitution and empowering itself with relevant tools in order to become a model State in Europe.

 Since the annexation of the Duchy of Savoy by France, the Savosians have become a minority on their own territory.
 Currently, Savoy consists of two French departments, namely Savoie and Haute Savoie.
 According to a survey conducted in 2000, between 41% and 55% of the population were in favor of the proposal for a separate Savoy region.